husky-misc/code-challenge/README.md

 After you submit a Pull Request, our team will make a code review and schedule a call with you.

+We would like to see a PR in Ruby altougth if you don't know Ruby (yet! you'll learn it here) please submit it using the language that you has more experience.

 ## Getting Started
 We are going to build a Credit Card Transactions API.